Electrochemical stability and light-harvesting ability of silicon photoelectrodes in aqueous environments: Background

-To describe this model, we first examine the formation of Schottky barriers at the interface between an intrinsic semiconductor and a chemically inert medium.
-We consider the simplest case of a semiconducting electrode in contact with an ideal electrolyte, which does not interact chemically with the electrode and is stable over a wide range of applied voltage.
-Since the electrolyte is insensitive to the applied voltage, the equilibration of the system will take place without constraint on the Fermi energy of the electrode; as a result, no electronic charge will be injected or withdrawn from the semiconductor.
-Figure \ref{fig:realignment}a depicts the resulting equilibrium state, where a surface dipole forms due to reorientation of surface and solvent molecules with respect to each other along with any differences between the average electrostatic potentials of the semiconductor and the medium.
-The dipole can be expressed as $(\delta \chi_{\rm s}^{\rm m})^\circ = (\Delta_{\rm s})^\circ - (\Delta_{\rm m})^\circ$ where $(\Delta_{\rm s})^\circ$ and $(\Delta_{\rm m})^\circ$ are the differences between the Fermi levels and average electrostatic potentials for the semiconductor and the medium \footnote{Coming from a computational perspective, we initially describe the electronic properties of the junction based upon differences between the Fermi level and average electrostatic potential of the connected materials, instead of in terms of electronegativity differences as is common in the literature.
+To predict the influence of surface termination on charge separation, we first examine the microscopic mechanisms that lead to the formation of the Schottky barrier.
+We start by focusing on the interface between an intrinsic semiconductor and a chemically inert medium; in specific terms, we consider a semiconducting electrode in contact with an ideal electrolyte, i.e., one that does not interact chemically with the electrode and is stable over a wide range of applied voltage.
+Since the electrolyte is, in this ideal case, insensitive to the applied voltage, the equilibration of the system will take place without constraint on the Fermi energy.
+Consequently, no electronic charge will be injected or withdrawn from the semiconductor.
+Figure \ref{fig:realignment}(a) depicts the resulting equilibrium state, where a surface dipole forms due to reorientation of the solvent molecules.
+This surface dipole can be expressed as $(\delta \chi_{\rm s}^{\rm m})^\circ = (\Delta_{\rm s})^\circ - (\Delta_{\rm m})^\circ$, where $(\Delta_{\rm s})^\circ$ and $(\Delta_{\rm m})^\circ$ are the differences between the Fermi levels and average electrostatic potentials for the semiconductor and the surrounding medium \footnote{In this electronic-structure study, we describe the electronic properties of the junction in terms of differences between the Fermi level and the average electrostatic potential of the two terminals, instead of electronegativity differences as is common in the experimental literature.
 These conventions are equivalent under an appropriate shift of the relative energy scales, as shown in Sec.~S1 of the supporting information.}.